Git Command Tips

 This is a combination of “Context switching” and “Updating to the latest.”
 The scenario is that you’re knee-deep in work on a branch when you realize that part of what you’re doing is distinct enough that it belongs in its own PR.
 Two small PRs is kinder and safer than one big PR.

-You should start this by following “updating to the latest” so that your branch is up-to-date with develop.
+You should start this by following “updating to the latest” so that your branch is up-to-date with develop

 Ready?

-This starts with a git reset so that all of the changes we’ve been working on are out-in-the-open as uncommitted.
-(This is why making sure we’re up-to-date with origin/develop is so important before starting.)
+so that all of the changes we’ve been working on are out-in-the-open as uncommitted.
+(This is why making sure we’re up-to-date with origin/develop

-Then, use git add <filename> to selectively add changes in that you want to put up for review now.
-If some files have changes where you only want some of the changes you can often use your editor or git add -p to stage just what you need.
+to selectively add changes in that you want to put up for review now.
+If some files have changes where you only want some of the changes you can often use your editor or git add -p

-Once that’s done, do a git commit and use a proper commit message to describe these changes.
+and use a proper commit message to describe these changes.
 Keep note of the SHA of this new commit.
 You’ll need it.

 Next we add everything else and commit it, which you might recognize from the context-switching recipe.
 It's relevant as well that this commit has your intermediate commit as its parent.
 That means that your future changes will probably merge cleanly after the intermediate commit is merged.

-git co <sha> with the SHA of the intermediate commit will check it out as a detached HEAD.
+with the SHA of the intermediate commit will check it out as a detached HEAD.
 This removes any of the later changes from the working directory, where they could mess up pre-push tests and such.
-Then it‘s a git co -b to give these changes a name and git push to send them up.
+Then it‘s a git co -b

 Dealing with intermediate changes changing